 With a partner on board, it's time to talk details.
 What specifically will each organization bring to the table?
 How will responsibilities be divided?
 How will resources be shared?
 Will the partnership create a formal legal entity?
 This might require filing as a new nonprofit entity.
 Inform the district superintendent and ask if a special session of the charge conference is required.
 Detail all partnerships in writing, and spell out policies on decision making, funding and staffing.
 State clearly what will happen when the partnership ceases to exist.
 Legal counsel is helpful and advisable in drafting a partnership agreement.

 Most of your congregation, as well as the partner organization's audience, may not be involved in the big idea.
 Plan how to share news of the partnership with your members, the community at large and the media.
 Tailor your message to the interests of the targeted audiences.
 For example, your congregation may have concerns about internal issues that aren't of interest to the news media.

 With the big idea turned into a big thing, the partnership needs to remain active.
 At least annually, evaluate what's working and what's not.
 Make sure a mutually agreed-upon auditor reviews the books annually.
 Use the evaluation to improve the partnership and clarify its purpose and to make the big thing more effective.

 With the successful execution of your first big idea, you can start on the second one.
 Bring all the lessons learned from the initial process to keep expanding your reach and maximizing your resources.

 Finally, don't forget about United Methodist Communication's Impact Community program, a relatively new Rethink Church grant program.
-Impact Community builds on the partnership idea and encourages United Methodist churches to cluster and strengthen their community partnerships.
+Rethink Church's local church grants builds on the partnership idea and encourages United Methodist churches to cluster and strengthen their community partnerships.
 Learn more in this MyCom article, Sum is greater than parts when churches work together.